cyrillelamal/rmg/README.md

 `-g --glob` - [the glob pattern to match](https://www.php.net/manual/en/function.glob.php).

-`-s --start` - the directory where to start from.

 ### Optional

+`-s --start` - the directory where to start from (defaults to the current directory).

 `-v --verbose` - if set, print the progress to the stdout.